1971 LAND ROVER SERIES 2 - £11,400

 A towbar drop plate and towbar electrics are fitted, but since the spare wheel is now back in the original (low) position theres no room for a towball.
 If required to tow, this can be rectified by swapping the spare wheel mount and blanking plate around to mount the spare higher up on the door.

 Thanks for reading, if you lasted this long.
-Please give me a shout if you have any questions/you want any other pics.
+Please get in touch if you have any questions - 07766518005.

 - 88000 Miles